silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 enforce restrictions.
 There are secure default in place for Apache, but you should be aware of the configuration regardless of your webserver setup.

+### Public webroot

+The webroot of your webserver should be configured to the `public/` subfolder.
+Projects created prior to SilverStripe 4.1 might be running the main project folder as the webroot.
+In this case, you are responsible for ensuring access to system files such as configuration in `*.yml` is protected from public access.
+We strongly recommend switching to more secure hosting via the `public/`.
+See [4.1.0 upgrading guide](/changelogs/4.1.0).

 ### Filesystem permissions

 SilverStripe needs write access for the webserver user to `public/assets`,